AdamSmith89/ThreatModelling/sections/3-WhatCanWeDo/PITCHME.md

 Organise threats so it's easy to track mitigations - threat modelling tool!
 Now add mitigations for the threats you have found.

+Note:
+- Need to organise threats you've found, assumptions made and mitigations proposed
+- I'd suggest the TM tool for that

 ---

 @snap[north-west]